-In this part of the exam you will be assessed on how well you understand the theoretical part of rating concepts, as well as on your ability to interpret questions and search for information in the General Guidelines.
-It is an open book exam, so you can use the General Guidelines to find answers to the test questions.
+In this part of the exam you will be assessed on how well you understand the theoretical part of rating concepts, as well as on your ability to interpret questions and search for information in the general guidelines.
+It is an open book exam, so you can use the general guidelines to find answers to the test questions.
 This part has 32 question sections; each section has 4 parts, so in fact you have 132 true/false questions to answer.
 Read questions carefully, some of questions can be tricky in terms of their wording.
 You can consult with the guideline book while passing the exam and it’s strongly recommended to use this opportunity.

 Note: Do not leave incomplete tasks more than for 1 hour, otherwise they will expire and you will fail the exam automatically.
 If you need to take a break, complete tasks and press “Submit and Stop rating”.

 No tasks are currently available.
 Please try again later.

-Also, keep in mind that in this part of exam you need to give a PQ rating mainly to a web page and not to a website, although some quality aspects of a website have to be taken into consideration when assigning overall PQ rating, in particular in case of YMYL (Your Money Or Your Life) content which Google takes very serious.
+Also, keep in mind that in this part of the exam you need to give a PQ rating mainly to a web page and not to a website, although some quality aspects of a website have to be taken into consideration when assigning overall PQ rating, in particular in case of YMYL (Your Money Or Your Life) content which Google takes very seriously.

-Do not forget to write useful comments where required, otherwise the system may show an error.
+Do not forget to write useful comments where required, otherwise, the system may show an error.

 You don’t need to finish this part at once.
 If you want, you can take a rest.
 The tasks are still available when you sign in.
 Again, if you pass this part, the company will send you an e-mail saying that you can proceed with part 3.

 This is probably the most difficult part of the exam, and many candidates fail the exam at this stage.
 There are 7 tasks, and each task contains 8-12 result blocks.
-In each task you will be given a certain query, and a list of search results blocks with links where you have to give a usefulness rating to search results using a scale from “Fails to Met” to “Fully Met”.
+In each task, you will be given a certain query, and a list of search results blocks with links where you have to give a usefulness rating to search results using a scale from “Fails to Met” to “Fully Met”.

-Note: while doing Leapforce and Lionbridge exam part 3, keep in mind that all links have to be opened on your phone because Google analyses web pages from the point of view of mobile users.
+Note: while doing Yukon (Appen) and Internet Assessor (Lionbridge) exam part 3, keep in mind that all links have to be opened on your phone because Google analyses web pages from the point of view of mobile users.
 If you do not have a smartphone, you may use any android emulator for this purpose, in some cases it is even more convenient than using a smartphone for opening links.
 In order to open the link on your mobile phone, click the link on the result block on your desktop and then go to www.raterhub.com/url on your mobile browser (Google Chrome) to visit the link.
-You must be logged in your gmail account in order to have access to raterhub platform on your phone.
-The same rule works if you use android emulator.
+You must be logged in your Gmail account in order to have access to raterhub platform on your phone.
+The same rule works if you use an android emulator.

 1. Make sure that you fully understand the query and user intent.
 If you do not fully understand user intent, make additional research on the Internet.

-2. Determine what type of query (user intent) is:
+4. Determine what type of query (user intent) is:

 o Single entity (business) query with local or non local or both intent/to visit in person/navigate to a website